Tanzania charges telecoms executives with fraud in tax evasion crackdown

 Zantel, a majority stake in which was acquired by Millicom International Cellular in 2015, was previously owned by United Arab Emirates telecom operator Etisalat.

-The suspects “conspired to commit an offense, namely fraudulent use of network facility,” according to court documents reviewed by Reuters.
+The suspects “conspired to commit an offence, namely fraudulent use of network facility,” according to court documents reviewed by Reuters.

 They were also charged with illegally importing and operating communications equipment that allowed them to fraudulently by-pass the government’s telecommunications traffic monitoring system.